 - First things first: Hit up your local tourism board or Convention and Visitors Bureau (CVB).
 Yep, they’re the ones with the tourism maps and guidebooks, not to mention websites that can be chock-full of fun information designed for tourists.
 Many of them have a rack with a ton of brochures touting local tours and attractions—take a few minutes to browse around, you might be surprised at what you’ll find.
 Which leads us to…

 - Take a tour.
 We recommend looking for something out of the ordinary, for example, from March through mid-November, Austin’s Congress Avenue bridge bats create quite the spectacle, spurring companies to organize bat-watching tours at sunset.
 Or if you’re in New York, opt for something funky like a Hip Hop Tour, led by celebrity emcees, graffiti artists and B-boys through Harlem, the Bronx and Brooklyn.
-And don’t discount “touristy” attractions—seeing them with a guide will give you a while new perspective on something you may have been taking for granted!
+And don’t discount “touristy” attractions—seeing them with a guide will give you a whole new perspective on something you may have been taking for granted.

 - Say hi!
 Whether you’re nursing a cup of coffee at your local coffee shop (you may want to trade your Starbucks for something more “mom and pop”) or checking out the latest art installation (see above for number 5), don’t be shy and start up a conversation.
 You may find communicating with fellow humans quite a refreshing change from communing with your smartphone screen—and you never know whom you might meet!

 Planning a staycation?
 You can make sure you stay safe close to home with a SkyMed ULTIMATE membership—click here to find out more!